 Todays petrol rates in Chennai depend on a host of factors.
 Among these include the behaviour of crude oil in the global markets and also the movement of the currency.
 For example, when the rupee falls against the dollar, it becomes very expensive to import crude oil and this reflects on prices of crude.
-There has been a trend of increasing crude oil prices, which have moved higher from levels of $55 to the current levels of $60.
-This has led to prices of petrol in Chennai moving way above the Rs 70 mark.
+There has been a trend of increasing crude oil prices, which have moved higher from levels of $55 to the current levels of below $40.
+This has led to prices of petrol in Chennai as above mentioned on the table.

 When this happens it leads to increase in prices of all commodities as petrol is needed for transportation.
 However, it is better to frequently check prices as this may save you money if you are especially filling large amounts of petrol in your vehicle.

 In the past, the petrol prices in the country were centralized and changed every fortnight.
 These days, thanks to a myriad of changes in the political situation in the country, dynamic pricing has been introduced and due to that the prices change every day.